PierreLorenzi/HyperCardPreview/StackFormat.md

 - if the content data is not present but the bounding rectangle is not zero, the pixels in the bounding rectangle are 1.
 - if the content data is not present and the bounding rectangle is zero, the pixels everywhere are 0.

 Before decompressing the data, the bounding rectangles of the mask and of the image must be rounded down to a multiple of 32 bits to the left side, and rounded up to a multiple of 32-bits to the right side.
-The result rectangles enclose white pixels on each side but it makes the decompression easier.
+The result rectangles enclose white pixels on each side.

 The compressed data is a series of instructions of various lengths.
 The first byte of an instruction, the opcode, indicates how long the instruction is and what it does.
-The remaining bytes, if any, are data needed for that instruction.
+The remaining bytes, if any, are data needed for the instruction.
 Rows can be compressed with a single instruction (with opcodes in the range 0x80-0x87) or a sequence of multiple instructions (with opcodes in the ranges of 0x00-0x7F and 0xC0-0xFF).
 Some operations change the manner in which rows are decompressed (opcodes in the range 0x88-0xBF).
 The end of a row comes either when the row has been filled (when the number of bytes in a row, determined by the mask or image's bounding rectangle, has been reached) or when an opcode in the range 0x80-0xBF is encountered.

 The instructions are listed below: